agairola/cissp/Domain-7/preventing-and-monitoring-incidents.md

   * ***Gray-Box Testing by Partial-Knowledge Team*** `given information on the network design and configuration details so that they can focus on attacks and vulnerabilities for specific targets`

-  * Security professional incharge of safeguarding the infra should not ideally be doing pentest, as they would have some bias or blind spots or gaps in their understanding, estimation, or capabilities with certain security subjects.
+  * Security professional in-charge of safeguarding the infra should not ideally be doing pentest, as they would have some bias or blind spots or gaps in their understanding, estimation, or capabilities with certain security subjects.

 **Protect Reports**